ConorGilesDoran/CS405_DM_UCC/README.md

-# CS6405:Datamining UCC
+# CS6405:Datamining @ UCC
-Data and code for CS6405 Datamining UCC
+Data and code for CS6405 Datamining at University College Cork.